green-party-dublin-central/nh-web/site/content/post/matched-funding-inner-city.md

 ---
-title: Matched funding Inner City
+title: Matched funding of €10 million for Dublin’s Inner City
 date: 2023-09-08T14:01:59.340Z
 description: Neasa Hourigan TD Dublin Central and Cllr.
 Janet Horner called today for matched funding of €10 million for Dublin’s Inner City in response